Page images

 "And therefore modern Authors name

-"One good, and t' other evil Fame "
+"One good, and t' other evil Fame."

-"Hung to the Goddefs, and coher'd around."
+"Hung to the Goddefs, and coher'd arcund."

 "Roll in her Vortex, and her pow'r confefs."